-Use the “Cohort Year” filter in the upper left-hand corner to see graduation rates from other school years, and the “Subgroup” filter to see graduation rates for different student subgroups.
+Use the “Cohort Year” filter to see graduation rates from other school years, and the “Subgroup” filter to see graduation rates for different student subgroups.
 Subgroups with less than 15 students are censored.

 Graduation rates are calculated by the Georgia Department of Education and use the Adjusted Cohort Graduation Rate.
 Cohorts are based on the year students first enter ninth grade.
 The graduation rate is the percentage of these students who graduate within four years, adjusting for transfers.